Cutthroat Island

-Cutthroat Island is a 1995 adventure swashbuckler film directed by Renny Harlin and written by Robert King and Marc Norman from a story by Michael Frost Beckner, James Gorman, Bruce A. Evans and Raynold Gideon.
-It stars Geena Davis, Matthew Modine and Frank Langella.
-It is a co-production between the United States, France, Germany and Italy.
+Cutthroat Island is a 1995 adventure swashbuckler film directed by Renny Harlin and written by Robert King and Marc Norman from a story by Michael Frost Beckner, James Gorman, Bruce A. Evans, and Raynold Gideon.
+It stars Geena Davis, Matthew Modine, and Frank Langella.
+It is a co-production among the United States, France, Germany, and Italy.

-It had a notoriously troubled and chaotic production involving multiple rewrites and recasts.
-It received generally negative reviews from critics, who praised its high production values, action sequences, shooting locations and musical score, but criticized its script, acting, and unrealistic stunts.
-It was one of the biggest box office bombs in history, with losses of $147 million when adjusted for inflation.
+The film had a notoriously troubled and chaotic production involving multiple rewrites and recasts.
+Critical reactions were generally mixed-to-negative, and the film was one of the biggest box-office bombs in history, with losses of $147 million when adjusted for inflation.
 It is listed in the Guinness World Records as the biggest box-office bomb of all time, and significantly reduced the bankability and Hollywood production of pirate-themed films until 2003's Pirates of the Caribbean: The Curse of the Black Pearl.
-Its failure caused the closing of Carolco Pictures.
+Its failure caused Carolco Pictures to cease operations.